-Heads up, all you dog mamas out there: You’ll want to keep a sharp eye out for signs of dog chocolate poisoning around Valentine’s Day.
-Considering that 94 percent of American people crave chocolate around this holiday, it’s crucial for you to make sure your beloved pet doesn’t accidentally eat the wrong kind of treats.
+Heads up, all you dog mamas out there: You’ll want to keep a sharp eye out for signs of dog chocolate poisoning, especially around Valentine’s Day.
+Considering that 94 percent of American people crave chocolate around the holiday, it’s crucial for you to make sure your beloved pet doesn’t accidentally eat the wrong kind of treats.

 According to the American Society for the Prevention of Cruelty to Animals (ASPCA), chocolate is one of the top pet toxins that dog owners need to keep far, far away from their precious pups.
 Of course, this advice is important to follow all year long, but any holiday where chocolate is the center of attention is likely to heighten the risk of dog chocolate poisoning.